 A lighter-touch approach to Coronavirus loans

 Coronavirus Business Interruption Loan Scheme (CBILS) and the Bounce Back Loan Scheme (BBLS) will require a different customer servicing approach.
-This has been recognised by the state-owned British Business Bank and the industry lobby group, UK Finance, which kicked off talks with commercial lenders back in July in an effort to set industry-wide debt collection standards.
+This has been recognized by the state-owned British Business Bank and the industry lobby group, UK Finance, which kicked off talks with commercial lenders back in July in an effort to set industry-wide debt collection standards.
 The Guardian reports one banking executive saying that the soon-expected “code of conduct” for collections is “likely to result in a “lighter-touch approach” than some banks might be used to with run-of-the-mill commercial loans”.

-Yet collections is just a part of the servicing strategy that lenders need to consider when it comes to customer account management and optimising these journeys end-to-end.
+Yet, collections is just a part of the servicing strategy that lenders need to consider when it comes to customer account management and optimizing these journeys end-to-end.

 A game-changer for financial lenders

 Standard account servicing approaches may have worked so far, but in the face of the coronavirus business interruption loans there is a much greater need for: